urql-graphql/urql/docs/advanced/server-side-rendering.md

 Unless the component that is being wrapped already has a `getInitialProps` method, `next-urql` won't add its own SSR logic, which automatically fetches queries during server-side rendering.
 This can be explicitly enabled by passing the `{ ssr: true }` option as a second argument to `withUrqlClient`.

+### Resetting the client instance

+In rare scenario's you possibly will have to reset the client instance (reset all cache, ...), this is an uncommon scenario and we consider it "unsafe" so evaluate this carefully for yourself.

+When this does seem like the appropriate solution any component wrapped with `withUrqlClient` will receive the `resetClient` property, when invoked this will create a new top-level client and reset all prior operations.